 Particulars Rs. in Crores

-Balance at March 31, 2021 1.27

-Additional provisions recognised 0.38
+Additional provisions recognised 0.22

-Amounts used during the year (0.26)
+Amounts used during the year (0.20)

 Unused amounts reversed during the year -

-Unwinding of discount 0.02

-Balance at March 31, 2022 1.42

-Additional provisions recognised 0.34

-Amounts used during the year (0.19)

-Unused amounts reversed during the year (0.97)

-Unwinding of discount 0.02
+Unwinding of discount 0.03

-Balance at March 31, 2023 0.61
+Balance at March 31, 2024 0.66

 Warranty Claims:

 Provision for warranty represents present value of management's best estimate of the future outflow of economic benefits that will be required in respect of sale of certain products, the estimated cost of which is accrued at the time of sale.
 Management estimates the related provision for future warranty claims based on historical warranty claim information and is adjusted regularly to reflect new information.
 The products are generally covered under a free warranty period ranging from 6 months to 5 years.
 It is expected that most of these costs will be incurred in the next two financial years and all will have been incurred within five years after the reporting date.